Skip to main content

 How to Pronounce "Oregano"

-While many emphasize the "A" of the third syllable, others emphasize the "E" of the second syllable or the "O".
+While many emphasize the "A" of the third syllable, others emphasize the "E" of the second syllable or even the "O".

 How to Grow Oregano